1. Why is your practice dedicated to psychological evaluations for immigration cases?

 3. Do you do therapy?

 I do not currently do therapy.
 There are sometimes concerns about the evaluation being excluded or disregarded if the client is not actively in therapy.
 Thankfully, this has never happened for any of my evaluations.
-However, I know that every judge and jurisdiction is different.
-The in-depth nature of my evaluations, written testimony and the time I spend with the client, has prevented my evaluations from being excluded or given less weight.
+However, I know that every judge and ajudicator is different.
+The in-depth nature of my evaluations, written testimony, and the time I spend with the client, has prevented my evaluations from being excluded or given less weight.
 I meet with each client for an average of four hours.
 To help address concerns about the client not being in therapy, I document reasons that the individual client is not in therapy at the time of evaluation.
-These reasons frequently include work schedule, money, language, lack of health insurance, fear and stigma, service availability, etc. If your client is referred to me for a psychological evaluation and is interested in therapy at the end of the evaluation, I am able to provide your client referrals to services in his/her/their area.
+These reasons frequently include work schedule, money, language, lack of health insurance, fear and stigma, service availability, etc. If your client is referred to me for a psychological evaluation and is interested in therapy at the end of the evaluation, I am able to provide your client referrals to services in their area.

 4. Do you offer payment plans?